tinoha/omada-controller/README.md

 # Omada Software Controller

-Container image for TP-Link's [Omada Software Controller](https://www.tp-link.com/us/business-networking/omada-sdn-controller) for managing [Omada SDN networking devices](https://www.tp-link.com/us/business-networking/all-omada/).
+Container image for running TP-Link's [Omada Software Controller](https://www.tp-link.com/us/business-networking/omada-sdn-controller) to manage [Omada SDN network devices](https://www.tp-link.com/us/business-networking/all-omada/).

 ## About omada-controller image
+Image is built by installing standard TP-Link provided Omada Controller [software package](https://www.tp-link.com/us/support/download/omada-software-controller/) `*.deb` and it's dependencies on a supported Ubuntu OS version (base image).
+No modifications were done to the original TP-Link provided software or files.
+Control (start/stop/status) of the Omada controller is implemented by utilizing the original `tpeap` scipt.

-Image is for running the Omada Controller inside a rootless Podman container.
+Image is built and tested with rootless Podman containers.
 However, as the omada control script `tpeap` can only be run as user root, sudo is used for invoking the script.
-In addition some extra linux capabilities are given for the container (--cap-add).
+Otherwise the container runs as non-root user (omada).
+Some extra linux capabilities are given to the container (--cap-add).

-Image is built by installing standard TP-Link provided Omada Controller [software package](https://www.tp-link.com/us/support/download/omada-software-controller/) `*.deb` and it's dependencies on a supported base OS image version.
-No modifications were done to the original TP-Link provided software and files.
-Also the control activities (start/stop/status) are performed by using the original `tpeap`tool.

 ## Usage
 ### Start & Stop
-Example how to start the the controller.
+Here is an example how to start and stop the controller.
+If you are using docker just replace the word podman with docker.
 ```
 podman run -d \
   --restart unless-stopped \